 Each Fund may seek to hedge investments or realize additional gains through the use of short sales.
-A short sale is a transaction in which a Fund sells a security it does not own in anticipation that the market price of that security will decline.
-If the price of the security sold short increases between the time of the short sale and the time a Fund replaces the borrowed security, the Fund will incur a loss; conversely, if the price declines, the Fund will realize a capital gain.
+A short sale is a transaction in which a Fund sells a security it does not own (i.e., by first borrowing that security from a broker-dealer) in anticipation that the market price of that security will decline.
+To close out such a sale, a Fund will purchase the security that it sold and then return the security to the broker-dealer that loaned the Fund that security initially.
+If the price of the security sold short increases between the time of the short sale and the time a Fund purchases and returns the borrowed security, the Fund will incur a loss; conversely, if the price declines, the Fund will realize a capital gain.
 Any gain will be decreased, and any loss will be increased, by the transaction costs incurred by a Fund, including the costs associated with providing collateral to the broker-dealer (usually cash and liquid investments) and the maintenance of collateral with its custodian.
 A Fund also may be required to pay a premium to borrow a security, which would increase the cost of the security sold short.
 Although a Fund's gain is limited to the price at which it sold the security short, its potential loss is theoretically unlimited.